 Families-from £32.00 (2+2)

-Event day admissions are slightly higher than the standard admission prices above and tickets are valid throughout the day.
+Admissions for our day time events are slightly higher than the standard admission prices above.
+However, tickets are valid throughout the day.

 Access to the Crannog roundhouse is via an authentic round log walkway on stilts above the loch.
 Due to the uneven surface, access over the walkway to the Crannog using mobility scooters is not possible, sorry.
 Access for those with disabilities is limited but staff are willing to assist wherever possible.
 For parents with young children and pram/buggies, you are welcome to either leave the buggy inside the exhibition or take it across into the Crannog.
 Please just ask one of our team if you would like assistance.